 PBS Coals Inc.

 PBS Coals, Inc. operates coal mining and processing facilities throughout Somerset County, Pennsylvania.
 Founded in 1963, PBS is the fourth largest coal producer in Pennsylvania.
 PBS supplies high quality coal to the electric power industry regionally and to the steel industry throughout the world.
 With 5 surface mines, 5 deep mines and 2 coal preparation plants, PBS produces 3.3 million metric tons raw coal annually—with 55 percent coking coal and 45 percent steam coal.
 Its two coal preparation plants have a 1,100 raw tons per hour processing capability.
 Its coal is sold to utility companies located throughout the Mid-Atlantic region.
 Today, it is owned by Corsa Coal.
+They require time clocks in extreme environments.

 PBS Coals came to Acumen Data Systems with an outdated and inefficient time and attendance system.
 More challenging was the harsh environment of modern coal mining operations.
 Mostly outdoors, the operational conditions were severe—whether extraction deep in the earth or loading, transferring and conveying to the surface or sorting and shipment at the terminal above ground.